orphanlol/school-cheats/README.md

 Yes, I do.
 However, you should search if the hack exists first before requesting me to make it, and be warned that it might take a lot of time due to my busy schedule.
 Feel free to suggest any hacks for me to work on.
 ## <u>Are you going to add a free Chat-GPT onto here?</u>
 Yes, I am working on it.
 It has been delayed due to openai's buggy api, but you can search for ones online if you want it.
+<br> Check every 2-3 days for an update!
+# Bookmarklet Tutorial
+Step 1.
+Enable bookmark bar (if not done so already) Step 2.
+Right click (alt + click on chromebooks) on the bookmark bar Step 3.
+Click on "Add page..."
+Step 4.
 # Tips & Tricks
 ## Signing into another google account
 You can sign into another google account if you log out of the chromebook session via another device and logging onto another account.
 More explained [here](https://github.com/UntrustableRus/awesome-school-exploits#add-personal-account)